deepxnside/CoffeeShop/README.md

-* Drop PersistedGrants and DeviceCodes tables if you get any Database error
+* Drop PersistedGrants and DeviceCodes  if you get any postgres error in runtime